Compassionate Endodontists New York/NYC

 Many infections and abnormalities can be detected and treated at an early stage.
 By using preventive measures, you’ll be less likely to need a full root canal retreatment.

-Dr. Kaplan often successfully retreats other dentists’ failed root canals.
-If you do have a failed root canal, Dr. Kaplan will often use state-of-the-art 3D Imaging -- which he has on-site --- and Surgical Operating Microscope to determine what caused your root canal to fail.
+The doctors at Compassionate Endodontists New York/NYC often successfully retreats other dentists’ failed root canals.
+If you do have a failed root canal, the doctors will often use state-of-the-art 3D Imaging -- which they have on-site --- and Surgical Operating Microscope to determine what caused your root canal to fail.
 Many people don’t have the 3D imaging technology in their office, and have to send the patient elsewhere.
 That modality makes the entire treatment process cumbersome if you need more than one 3D imaging session.
-The fact that Dr. Kaplan has his own 3D imaging machine ultimately saves you both time and money!
+The fact that Compassionate Endodontists New York/NYC have their own 3D imaging machine ultimately saves you both time and money!

-During your root canal retreatment, Dr. Kaplan numbs the area to be treated.
-He reopens the tooth by making a small access opening.
-He may also remove fillings or other materials put in place to protect the root canal.
-If there’s any infection in the canal, he removes it at that time.
-Once the area is unobstructed, Dr. Kaplan reshapes and disinfects the canals.
-More specifically, he uses various medications and irrigants that work long-term.
-He then fills the area with a temporary filling until the root heals.
+During your root canal retreatment, one of the doctors at Compassionate Endodontists New York/NYC numbs the area to be treated.
+They reopen the tooth by making a small access opening.
+They may also remove fillings or other materials put in place to protect the root canal.
+If there’s any infection in the canal, they remove it at that time.
+Once the area is unobstructed, the doctor will reshape and disinfects the canals.
+More specifically, they use various medications and irrigants that work long-term.
+They then fill the area with a temporary filling until the root heals.

 The opening that’s made is later restored by your general dentist.
-If Dr. Kaplan had to work through a crown, he’ll make every effort to preserve the old one so a new one doesn’t have to be made.
+If the Compassionate Endodontists New York/NYC team has to work through a crown, they'll make every effort to preserve the old one so a new one doesn’t have to be made.
 This is the final step to protect your tooth and finish up your root canal retreatment.
 After that, your tooth should be healthy and pain-free for years to come.

 "The absolute best in every respect.
 I would not recommend anyone else - Dr. Kaplan has gone above and beyond since I've been a patient."